Family of Bills' Hamlin thanks supporters, asks for prayers

 The family also thanked the first responders, medical staff at UC Medical Center, the Bills and Cincinnati Bengals for their support.

-The 24-year-old Hamlin remained in critical condition a day after the Bills said his heart stopped while making a tackle in the opening quarter of a game against the Bengals.
+The Bills announced that the 24-year-old Hamlin spent the night in intensive care and remained in critical condition a day after his heart stopped while making a tackle in the opening quarter of a game against the Bengals.
 Medical staff restored his heartbeat during frantic moments on the field before he was loaded into an ambulance, with teary-eyed players and coaches on both teams having difficulty hiding their emotions.

 “First and foremost, the Bengals continue to send thoughts and prayers to Damar Hamlin and his family.
 Our hearts are with everyone in this unprecedented time — what we can do is support one another,” Bengals president Mike Brown said in a statement released by the team.